 - 2. Authentication of the Users: The Authentication services provide mechanisms for the bootstrapped Connected Devices to be identified by the applications and for the user interactions to be secured using agreed security algorithms. - 3.
-Authorization of Applications and Services: The Authorization Services provide mechanisms for the application clients and applications to interact with each other with end to end security enablement using key material and security algorithms provided by the Authentication services of the OBF.
+Authorization of Applications and Services: The Authorization function provides for the Application Client (i.e. client part of the application) and the Server Part (i.e. Server Part of the application) to interact with each other with end to end security enablement using key material and security algorithms provided by the Authentication services of the OBF.